Yoga

 - a way to maintain attractive lean body.

-The authentic practice of Yoga starts from the Yama and Niyam.
+The authentic practice of Yoga starts from the Yam and Niyam.
 A precursor to stepping on the path of yoga is to control the mind and senses.
-This is a spiritual science to attain a spiritual result which is to become free from Maya and realize the Brahma - Supreme God.
+This is a spiritual science to attain a spiritual result which is to become free from Maya and realize the Brahm - Supreme God.
 It is not confined to the Asana (postures) only.

 The first five steps are meant to prepare the body and mind for the practice of yoga, which comprises of control on mind and senses to detach mind from the allurements of this mundane world.
 Last three i.e. Dhyan.
 Dharana, Samadhi are purely related to the practice of realization of God.

-There is no point of practicing yoga without following all the eight steps of Yog-Shastra.
 Several people go all out in their practice of yoga but to no avail due to lack of proper knowledge of this spiritual science.
-All this is due to the lack of proper teacher of Yoga.
+All this is due to the fact the teachers of yoga also do not have adequate knowledge of yoga, its precents and purpose.